 Turin, Piedmont – Christmas markets in Italy’s first ever capital are lavish affairs.
 Traditionally, they are set up at four iconic places around the city (Piazza Castello, Borgo Dora, Piazza Solferino, Piazza Santa Rita) and are open for business from the beginning of December until the middle of January.
 Click here for more information.

 Vipiteno, Trentino – 24th November 2018 to 6th January 2019.
-The programme is still being finalised but based on previous years, you can expect a traditional Christmas market and a rich programme of events among which a parade of St. Nicholas and the devils, advent calendar, and visits to the tallest tower in the town.
+You can expect a traditional Christmas market and a rich programme of events among which a parade of St. Nicholas and the devils, advent calendar, and visits to the tallest tower in the town.
 Click here for more information.

 Wondering how they celebrate Christmas in Italy?